DeLuks2006/deluks2006.github.io/content/posts/the-ELF-format-III.md

 +++

 After the ELF and Program Headers we have the section headers.
-This knowledge is, again, essential for reverse engineering, aswell as malware development.
+This knowledge is, again, essential for reverse engineering, as well as malware development.
 So without wasting any time, let's jump straight into it.

 ## What Is A Section?